Karnataka poll dates leaked: ECI says matter would be probed

 Rawat said that this matter would be investigated and strict action would be taken.

 Before the ECI could announce the dates, Malviya had posted on his Twitter handle that the Karnataka elections would be held on May 12 and the counting on May 18.
-However the ECI post the announced said that the counting would be held on May 15.
+However, the ECI post the announced said that the counting would be held on May 15.

 The ECI responding to the alleged leak said that the matter will definitely be investigated" and strict action will be taken.
 "We have taken many steps to ensure that the social media does not affect the election process as been accused in some foreign countries during the elections," Rawat said.